GEN222/WebAI/README.md

 # Features

-With WebAI, you can experience machine learning without writing any program code as long as you have CSV.
+WebAI allows you to experience machine learning without writing program code.

-Data visualization is also available, so you can train your model while thinking about the data you need.
+Data visualization is also available, so you can train models while thinking about the data you need.

 # Requirement